NousInfotech/SHEETSWAY-WEBSITE/blogs-docs/the-role-of-ai-in-auditing-global-trends-and-malta.md

+---
+title: "The Role of AI in Auditing: Global Trends and Malta's Adoption"
+date: "2024-01-15"
+author: "Sheetsway Team"
+tags: ["AI", "Auditing", "Global Trends", "Malta", "Technology"]
+featuredImage: "/images/blog/ai-in-auditing-global-malta.webp"
+excerpt: "Artificial Intelligence (AI) is no longer a buzzword — it's reshaping industries everywhere, including auditing.
+From transaction testing to fraud detection, AI is changing how auditors work."
+---

-# The Role of AI in Auditing: Global Trends and Malta’s Adoption
+# The Role of AI in Auditing: Global Trends and Malta's Adoption

 Artificial Intelligence (AI) is no longer a buzzword — it’s reshaping industries everywhere, including auditing.
 From transaction testing to fraud detection, AI is changing how auditors work and how businesses prepare for audits.